 "I really enjoy usually being the first point of contact for those interested in training to teach with Dixons and I get great pleasure from seeing enquirers progress to applicants and if successful onto eventually becoming teachers!”

 I completed a CIPD level 7 qualification (Personnel Management), at Leeds Beckett University after initially studying Politics at the University of Lancaster as an Undergraduate.

 I've worked in various HR and training Head Office roles as well as retail management.
-I also very much enjoy my role as Parent Governor at Immanuel College, which involves chairing the Pastoral Committee and being the Link Governor for Literacy, Humanities and Wellbeing.
+I also very much enjoy my role as a Governor at Immanuel College, which involves chairing and being a Link Governor.